 One major headache linked to the industry’s sustainability is tourism transport and its implications for climate change.
 Do you see progress in this area?

 On the one hand, some big tour operators embrace carbon disclosure.
-In the Netherlands, the branch organisation ANVR asked us to developed Carmacal, a tool to very precisely asses the carbon footprint of package tours.
-Not only flights, but all forms of transport, half a million accommodations with different estimated footprints.
+In the Netherlands, the branch organisation ANVR asked us to developed Carmacal, a tool to very precisely assess the carbon footprint of package tours.
+Not only flights but all forms of transport, half a million accommodations with different estimated footprints.
 This tool provides accurate data for a carbon label for tour packages and shows where and how to efficiently reduce emissions.

 But on the other hand, there are 12,000 large jets currently on order and this fleet will fly at least until 2060, based on 2010s technology.